PoetaKodu/pacc/docs/GettingStarted.md

 The main purpose of **pacc** is to provide easy package management and build tools to your project.

 Everything is done by creating **package script** in the root directory of your project.
-A Package script is either a static JSON file (`cpackage.json`) or a dynamic Lua script (`cpackage.lua`, not supported yet).
+A Package script is either a static JSON file (`pacc.json`) or a dynamic Lua script (`pacc.lua`, not supported yet).

 For most things, JSON is enough.
-If you want to create more advanced scripts, use `cpackage.lua`, or bind Lua functions to your `cpackage.json` file (not supported yet).
+If you want to create more advanced scripts, use `pacc.lua`, or bind Lua functions to your `pacc.json` file (not supported yet).

 ## Creating a package script

-Example `cpackage.json` contents:
+Example `pacc.json` contents:

 ```json
 {